dhbradshaw/iced-tic-tac-toe/README.md

 # Iced tic tac toe

+This is basically a hello world in Rust iced.

+The product is an iced desktop app that should work for any major desktop operating system.

-A desktop app using iced.
-Let's two players play tic tac toe against each other.
+It allows two players to play tic tac toe against each other and undo moves or refresh as needed.

 ## Installation